Foeniculum vulgare 'Purpurascens'

 An ornamental herb grown for its airy, finely cut foliage that emerges burgundy and matures to a handsome bronzy mauve; a standout in the border with its wispy, smoky look, and is also great when massed

-Purple Fennel is a perennial herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Purple Fennel is a perennial herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant ferny bluish-green leaves with showy coppery-bronze variegation and tinges of deep purple which emerge burgundy in spring are usually harvested from early summer to early fall.
 The leaves have a savory taste.

 The leaves are most often used in the following ways: